aleksandar-b/blog/_posts/2023-03-15-on-the-status-field-and-bounded-context.markdown

 I want to propose this new practical solution for decomposing bounded contexts based on the presence of multiple substatuses.
 If a class has more than one status field, it is a sign that each substatus should be part of a different bounded context, complete with its own processes and workflows.
 You can then encapsulate these contexts within their own microservices, allowing for independent deployability and easier management.
 Status field is very important when looking from outside, it is end result of some complex process that runs inside of that context.

-Our God class should be decomposed into several microservices: Shipping, Finance, Submission.
+Our God class should be decomposed into several microservices: Delivery, Finance, Lodgement.
 ```java
 class Ticket {
     id: string;